mario33881/blifparser/README.md

 # get the object that contains the parsed data
 # from the parser
 blif = parser.blif

+# get an object that contains a networkx graph of the blif file and memorize some statistics
+graph_data = parser.get_graph()
 ```

 The ```blifparser.BlifParser()``` object is the parser: